 Learn more about underlying core issues from Clearing co-founder Betsy Koelzer.

 Note: A common pitfall for individuals who complete addiction treatment is that they begin feeling better and believe they no longer need medication.

 Learn more about mental illness medications.

 Getting Help at The Clearing

 Located on San Juan Island in Washington State, The Clearing offers a unique approach to treating both addiction and depression symptoms.
-We offer a unique 28-day residential rehab program where you’ll receive 120 hours of one-on-one therapy.
+We offer a unique 28-day residential rehab program in WA where you’ll receive 120 hours of one-on-one therapy.
 This level of care guarantees that you’ll get the attention you deserve.

 We use dual diagnosis treatment as part of our substance abuse programs.
 During your time at The Clearing, you’ll receive:

 - Therapist-led sessions and deep dives into discovering the underlying core issues that are causing the depression